Skip to main content

 Our goal for all children across our state is the same as our goal for Lee – to provide the compassionate care necessary to grow up happy, healthy and independent.
 With your support, we can reach our $20 million goal and begin to create transformational change for vulnerable children and their families.

-Our friends and supporters have already had a huge impact on our progress!
-To date, we have raised more than $2 million toward our Phase 1 goal of $3 million.
-These funds will enable care coordination and family support, two vital aspects of treating pediatric rehab patients right here in Chapel Hill!
+Our friends and supporters have made a huge impact on our progress!
+To date, we have completed the fundraising goal for Phase 1 and have raised an additional $1 million toward our Phase 2 goal of $3 million.
+These funds have enabled care coordination and family support, two vital aspects of treating pediatric rehab patients right here in Chapel Hill.
+We are now focusing on supporting the recruitment and retention of experts through endowments.

 MAKE A GIFT TODAY